seanreed1111/sql-recipes/recipes.md

 SELECT department_id, job_id, AVG(salary), sum(salary) FROM employee
 GROUP BY rollup (department_id, job_id);

 The ROLLUP function performs grouping at multiple levels, using a right-to-left method of rolling up through intermediate levels to any grand total or summation.
-In our recipe, this means that after perforMINg normal grouping by DEPARTMENT_ID and JOB_ID, the ROLLUP function rolls up all JOB_ID values so that we see an average and sum for the DEPARTMENT_ID level across all jobs in a given department.
+In our recipe, this means that after performing normal grouping by DEPARTMENT_ID and JOB_ID, the ROLLUP function rolls up all JOB_ID values so that we see an average and sum for the DEPARTMENT_ID level across all jobs in a given department.
 ROLLUP then rolls up to the next (and highest) level in our recipe, rolling up all departments, in effect providing an organization-wide rollup.
-You can see the rolled up rows in bold in the output.
-PerforMINg this rollup would be the equivalent of running three separate statements, such as the three that follow, and using UNION or application-level code to stitch the results together.
+You can see the rolled up rows in bold in the output. performing this rollup would be the equivalent of running three separate statements, such as the three that follow, and using UNION or application-level code to stitch the results together.

 SELECT department_id, job_id, AVG(salary), sum(salary) FROM employee
 GROUP BY department_id, job_id;